-Our income tax provision for the second quarter of fiscal years 2021 and 2020 reflects our estimate of the effective tax rates expected to be applicable for the full fiscal years, adjusted for any discrete events, which are recorded in the period in which they occur.
+Our income tax provision for the third quarter of fiscal years 2021 and 2020 reflects our estimate of the effective tax rates expected to be applicable for the full fiscal years, adjusted for any discrete events, which are recorded in the period in which they occur.
 The estimates are reevaluated each quarter based on our estimated tax expense for the full fiscal year.

-Our effective tax rate was 21% in the second fiscal quarter of 2021, compared to 25% in the second fiscal quarter of 2020.
-The decrease is due primarily to the estimated impact of the international tax provisions of the Tax Cuts and Jobs Act for fiscal year 2021 as compared to fiscal year 2020.
-There were no significant discrete tax items in either the second fiscal quarter of 2021 or the second fiscal quarter of 2020.
+Our effective tax rate was 22% in the third fiscal quarter of 2021, compared to 21% in the third fiscal quarter of 2020.
+The increase is due primarily to discrete tax benefits in the third fiscal quarter of 2020.
+There were no significant discrete tax items in the third fiscal quarter of 2021.